 - Easier to trust based on reputation

 On the downside, working with an agency, you do not fully know how experienced each of their marketers is and how dedicated they are to your project.
 They are probably working on several accounts at once.
-Many times, the amount of attention your account gets depends on the size of the marketing budget invested.
+Often, the amount of attention your account gets depends on the size of the marketing budget invested.

 Cons of hiring an agency: